Adityakumarkgp/demo/README.md

 # demo
 This is my first repository.
 <br>
-Aditya kumar, a student of iit kgp
+Aditya kumar, a student of Indian Institute of Technology, Kharagpur